DynamicsNinja/generator-pcf/README.md

 ## Release notes

+### 1.4.4
+- Other
+  - Added Azure App Insights tracking for events

 ### 1.4.3
 - Bugfixes
   - Fixed bug with path when adding solution reference to a project file